 With the exception of the citric acid, mix the dry ingredients in a large mixing bowl.

 2. Mix wet ingredients

-3. Mix wet and dry together
+3. Whisk wet and dry together

 Pour the liquid mixture into the bowl of dry ingredients, and whisk to meld together.
 Slowly add in the citric acid and continue blending.
 You’ll probably notice a slight fizzing reaction because of the citric acid.
 No need to panic—this is normal.